VARANE2003/CEID_SEMESTER_7/Επιστημονικός Υπολογισμός/MATLAB CODE (ASHER-GREIF)/Direct Methods (linear systems)/Complete Pivoting.md

                              7 \\
                              10 \end{pmatrix}
 $$
+We aim to solve for x using complete pivoting.

 ### Step 1: Find the largest element in the matrix \( A \)
 At the beginning, the entire matrix is considered.
 The largest element in absolute value is \( 4 \) in position \( A_{3,3} \).
 We will swap the 3rd row with the 1st row, and the 3rd column with the 1st column to bring this element to the top-left.